ptsdicu/ptsdicu.github.io.last/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Vision
+  - Multimodal Analysis
-  - 在About小部件中显示兴趣
+  - 3D mesh
-  - Computational Linguistics
+  - Theoretical Computing
-  - Information Retrieval
+  - Semantic Segmentation

 # Education to show in About widget
 education: